 Posted on: Nov.
 3th, 2020 | By WayKen Rapid Manufacturing

-The saturation of industries made the main aim of the manufacturer not only to manufacture products but also to use innovative methods in order to produce more products in the shorter span of time to increase the production.
+The saturation of industries made the main aim of the manufacturer not only to manufacture products but also to use innovative methods in order to produce more products in a shorter span of time to increase production.
 With the development of technology, different rapid prototyping techniques are available to the manufacturers which can be used in order to produce products in less time with higher efficiency.

-These methods in addition with time-saving are also cost-effective.
+These methods in addition to time-saving are also cost-effective.
 One such rapid prototyping technique being employed these days is urethane molding which is quite similar to injecting molding with slight differences.
 This technique produces the best functional prototype with the desired characteristics.

 1. Urethane Molding

-Urethane molding is a rapid prototyping technique used to produce products with soft rubber parts which cannot be machined with the help of CNC machine or any other such machine.
+Urethane molding is a rapid prototyping technique used to produce products with soft rubber parts which cannot be machined with the help of a CNC machine or any other such machine.
 Urethane molding uses a 3-D printed master pattern and silicon molds which are used to produce the desired high-quality products up to the size of 30 inches.

 The dimensions of the finished products produced by urethane molding depend upon the accuracy of the master model and casting material.
 Generally, a shrinkage rate of 0.15% is expected in the products produced by this manufacturing technique.